Can You Have a Loaded Gun in Your Car in Nevada?

 Gun debate may be controversial in the political context, but citizens must always abide by their state’s current gun law, no matter the political climate.
-Gun laws shift from state-to-state, making it crucial for gun enthusiasts to learn the specific gun laws associated with the different counties they travel to with their firearm.
+Gun laws shift from state-to-state, making it crucial for gun enthusiasts to learn the specific gun laws associated with the different counties they travel to with their firearms.
 The state of Nevada doesn’t require open carrying permits, though they do possess specific concealed carry laws for both pedestrians and vehicle drivers.

 Nevada Gun Carrying Laws